 This is the last stage in the casting process and it often involves grinding or sanding the component to achieve the desired final shape and finish.
 To ensure a tightly controlled finish, many castings are machined in milling centres, creating better dimensional capabilities.

 The dust produced when processing casting sand contains silica and when dry, it produces respirable crystalline silica or RCS.
 Some foundry workers, working with silica sand, can inhale the RCS dust and this can lead to a serious health condition called silicosis.
 Silicosis is a disease commonly seen in industries such as quarries and foundries, where there is increased exposure to silica dust.

 The amount of dust, particularly respirable and silica, is a real concern for foundry workers and research shows that workers are particularly at risk from breathing in finer airborne particles.
 It is imperative to try and keep dust exposure to a minimum but even when this is achieved, workers are still at risk.
 Heath and Safety and operational processes should be put in place to keep the risk to an absolute minimum and accurate records and safety checks should be regularly maintained.

 Depending on the foundry, workers can be exposed to other hazardous substances including aluminium, lead and chlorine.
 Solvents can also be a risk if the foundry is involved in spraying processes.

-When it comes to removing dust, in contrast to using compressed air, which can be very dangerous, blower-driven air has been shown to provide a safe and highly effective means of removing fibres, dust and water from people, surfaces and environments.
+When it comes to removing dust, in contrast to using compressed air, which can be very dangerous, blower-driven air has been shown to provide a safer and highly effective means of removing fibres, dust and water from people, surfaces and environments.

-Personnel Cleaning Station and Cleaning Booth applications include:
+Personnel Cleaning Booth applications include: